julinox/statemaquina/README.md

 # Finite State Machine (State Pattern)

-This project implements the State design pattern in Go.
-This pattern allows
-an object to change its behavior when its internal state changes.
-This
+Implements the State design pattern in Go.
+This pattern allows an object to change its behavior when its internal state changes.
-implementationprovides a flexible and scalable way to manage state
-transitions and actions associated with each state.
+This implementationprovides a flexible and scalable way to manage state transitions and actions associated with each state.

 ## Key Components
   ```go